-On this day, Jason Stevens and Daniel Smailes copped the judiciary's wrath, Wigan upstaged the Broncos in Brisbane, while a fuming Laurie Daley called for new Origin referees.
+On this day, Jason Stevens and Daniel Smailes copped the judiciary's wrath, Wigan upstaged the Broncos in Brisbane, while the Sharks snared a big fish from the Storm.

 The champion Wigan side steal Brisbane’s title as world champions with a 20-14 victory in the World Club Challenge match at Brisbane’s ANZ Stadium.
 The game is watched by a crowd of more than 54,000 people.

 Cronulla prop Jason Stevens (eight matches) and Newcastle forward Daniel Smailes (seven matches) are suspended for long periods over incidents in a match at Marathon Stadium.

 Referee Tim Mander and touch judge Paul Field are dropped from first grade because of their failure to take stern action over the Stevens and Smailes incidents.

 The ARL sends warning letters to 10 players involved in a wild brawl in the under-17 interstate clash which was played as a curtain-raiser to the second State of Origin match.

 Halfback Jamie Soward completes a remarkable week by steering St George Illawarra to an 11-4 win over Brisbane, six days after playing in the Sydney Roosters’ golden-point win over Cronulla.

 A timekeeping error costs embattled South Sydney a crucial scoring opportunity late in the first half of the club’s round 12 clash with St George Illawarra.

 An experienced timekeeper mistakenly sounds the half-time siren 55 seconds early with the Rabbitohs attacking deep inside Dragons’ territory.
 Coach Jason Taylor describes the error as “astronomical”.